hamzapenjo/MathApp/README.md

 ----------

 The Math Practice App uses the MVVM architecture with Jetpack Compose for UI.
 It provides a simple interface for users to practice basic math skills by solving arithmetic problems within a time limit.
 The documentation covers the ViewModel, MainActivity, and key Composable functions to provide a comprehensive overview of the app's structure and functionality.

+This concludes the documentation for the Math Practice App.
+For more detailed code, please refer to the source files.

+This documentation provides an overview of the Math Practice App's architecture and functionality.
+It explains the key components and how they interact to create a seamless user experience for practicing math skills.